KrzysztofZawisla/SnowyResizer/README.md

 # SnowyResizer
-1KB framework to load last window's size for electron.

-This library is handling window size of last launch and setup this values as initial.
+1KB library to handle the size of the window before closing it and setup this value as initial.

 NeDB package is require.
 Link to npm => https://www.npmjs.com/package/nedb

 ## Installation